INSIGHT & INTUITION: MEDICINE FOR TODAY'S WOMAN

 1. Add your masala (spices)

 2. Add onions, garlic, and ginger (usually this is cooked in hot oil, but we start by adding just a little vegetable broth to prevent sticking instead of the oils.
-And also Daterra Cucina pans are the best non-stick ceramic pans I have found that allow you to cook oil-free with NO sticking.
+Daterra Cucina pans are the best non-stick ceramic pans I have found that allow you to cook oil-free with NO sticking.
 Caraway pans are also a great option).

-3. Add tomatoes – they will add flavor, warmth and juice to your curry.
+3. Add tomatoes – they will add flavor, warmth, and juice to your curry.
 There are some Pakistani and Indian foods cooked without any tomatoes, and the curry can be made by adding yogurt (of course, I suggest plant-based yogurt alternatives since we are dairy-free).

 So now that you know the basics, let’s get on with the recipe.
-To the dry version of the Aloo Mattar, you will add the following ingredients, in bold below:
+To the dry version of the Aloo Mattar, you will add the following ingredients in bold below:

 1 red onion, chopped